5l1v3r1/Blinder/README.md

 # Breaking HTTPS
 1. This method works very well
-2. Hack traffic using localhost for PC
+2. See traffic using localhost for PC
-3. Hack traffic using localhost for Mobile
+3. See traffic using localhost for Mobile
-4. Hack traffic using localhost for I-PAD
+4. See traffic using localhost for I-PAD
-5. Hack traffic using localhost for Tablets
+5. See traffic using localhost for Tablets
-6. Hack Gmail, Facebook, Instagram and many others
+6. See Gmail, Facebook, Instagram and many others paswords

 # Installation
 1. Manual, Perl and Python